Ryder Cup and Solheim Cup 2023: When do the Team Europe and Team USA line-ups get confirmed?

 Team USA

-Automatic qualifiers: Lilia Vu, Nelly Korda, Allisen Corpuz and Megan Khang and five more to be confirmed on Sunday
+Automatic qualifiers: Lilia Vu, Nelly Korda, Allisen Corpuz, Megan Khang, Andrea Lee, Lexi Thompson, Jennifer Kupcho Danielle Kang, Rose Zhang.

-Captain's picks: Three to be announced on Monday August 28 at 5pm

 Golf Today